Sharing ideas, teaching tips and resources for the homeschool journey.

 You can read this book for sheer delight; use it as a reference, or as the basis for a one year primary science course.

 Each chapter is a short case study of Australian nature.

 Nuri Mass, the author, lets us into her world.
 We join in with the discoveries and share in the wonder with her young children, Chris and Tess, as they explore the great outdoors with their mother.

 Her simple explanations and detailed observation will make you and your children marvel and prompt you all to go outside on a quest to find that common creature that has now inspired so much curiosity in everyday surrounds.

 Nuri makes scientific illustrations into an art form.
 More than 200 simple sketches appear in this book.
-Children can use these drawings as a model for their own nature sketches or you can photocopy the illustrations for younger children to colour-in or paste into a notebook.
+Children can use these drawings as a model for their own nature sketches or colour-in the book

 This book is of no particular religious persuasion.
 On a few occasions it briefly mentions millions of years when it discusses fossils but that’s not the emphasis of the book.
 The main emphasis is on the wonder of nature which highlights the intelligent design of the world around us.

-The books engaging story book style is a favourite living science book amongst Australian Charlotte Mason homeschoolers.
-In fact it is considered an Australian nature classic winning the Children’s Book Council of Australia, Highly Commended Award when it was first published in 1964.
+The books engaging narrative style is why it is a favourite living science book amongst Australian Charlotte Mason homeschoolers.
+In fact it is considered an Australian nature classic winning the Children’s Book Council of Australia, Highly Commended Award.

-The Wonderland of Nature Journal is a downloadable companion to the book.
+The Wonderland of Nature Journal is a downloadable companion to the ebook.

 It helps children develop the habit of observing the environment, recording and interpreting what is seen and felt.